saamanthap/muelleri/sam_GBS.md

 ${commandline}

 ```
-Now GenotypeGVCFs.
+## GenotypeGVCFs
 Since I used GenomicsDBImport for the last step, I must use the -V gendb:// flag.
 Also note that you MUST use the same version of gatk for this and the previous step.
 ```
 #!/bin/sh
 #SBATCH --job-name=GenotypeGVCFs